Hammer Travel Policies and Procedures

 Please read over the following COVID-19 awareness statement for information regarding policies, precautions and risks:

-All travelers will be required to submit proof of being fully vaccinated by the trip’s registration deadline or they will not be allowed to travel.
+For international destinations and cruises, all travelers will be required to submit proof of being fully vaccinated by the trip’s registration deadline or they will not be allowed to travel.

-All travelers must be willing/able to wear a mask (covering mouth and nose) when required to.
+All travelers must be willing/able to wear a mask (covering mouth and nose) when/where required to.
 If a traveler is not willing/able to wear a mask, we ask that they do not register for a trip until masks are no longer required during the travel experience.
-If a traveler participates in a trip and refuses to wear a mask when required to, he/she will be taken off the trip and sent home without a refund, and will be responsible for any fees that may occur (airfare, fines, etc.).
+If a traveler participates in a trip and refuses to wear a mask when/where required to, he/she will be taken off the trip and sent home without a refund, and will be responsible for any fees that may occur (airfare, fines, etc.).

 Please note: we will not know if others in the area are vaccinated, therefore, it is possible participants come into contact with people who have not been vaccinated against the virus while at a destination.